cayton10/AdvWeb/CSG+/README.md

 ```bash
 npm install --save {packageName}
 ```
-By using the --save flag, we'll add the package to our package.json dependency file and reduce spin up time with docker-compose after the initial image has been built
+By using the --save flag, we'll add the package to our package.json dependency file and reduce spin up time with docker-compose after the initial image has been built.

 ## Routing
 We also need to use routing for this project and in order to do so, we need react routing capabilities.
 The following command is included in the docker-compose.yaml file
 ```bash
 npm install --save react-router-dom
 ```

+## Components
+Base components built for the theme generally just output the HTML required to give the site structure.
+These components are also the primary components used for routing between each required 'page' on CSG+.